dotnet-foundation/wg-maintainers/Meetings/2022-02-16=meeting-minutes.md

 - [ ] Rob and Mattias to take the comments on the process back to the board.
 - [ ] Mattias to attempt to get the NuGet team in a meeting about signing packages for teams that leave the foundation and possibly finding a process for switching to unsigned packages.
+- [ ] Start collecting details of projects with active managment changes and possibly get an agreement with the old maintainers to pass on legal authority for the project to the new maintainers.